 Premium – More than $500

 All the features a robotic vacuum cleaner should have.
 From app integration with assistants like Amazon’s Alexa and Google Assistant for voice commands and extra functions to more practical cleaning virtues like automatic charging, laser-guided mapping like in the Neato botvac, and disposal, intelligence to decide which intensity is perfect for the floor you want to work on and noiseless performance.
-You will also start finding models that include self-emptying features, such as the irobot roomba i7, meaning you can just set them up and not worry about touching them for months at a time.
+You will also start finding models that include self-emptying features, such as the irobot roomba i7 Plus and the Shark IQ, meaning you can just set them up and not worry about touching them for months at a time.
 This is the pinnacle of lazy-vacuuming.

 Final thoughts on what to spend on a robot vacuum